Sue Booth-Forbes

 Susan Booth-Forbes (formerly Paxman, née Larson), is an American-Irish teacher, writer and literary editor.
-She was a co-founder of the progressive Mormon women's journal Exponent II, from 1974, and its longest-serving editor, from 1984 to 1997, and involved in its long-running program of retreats.
-She has operated the Anam Cara Writer's and Artist's Retreat in West Cork, Ireland, for over twenty years, hosting and supporting more than 1,000 writers and other creative artists.
-Before her editorial career, while a high school English teacher, she was one of two plaintiffs in a successful legal action over discrimination against female staff by her employer when she was pregnant in 1971, winning a declaration of unconstitutionality in US Federal court.
+She co-founded the progressive Mormon women's journal, Exponent II, in 1974, and was its longest-serving editor, from 1984 to 1997.
+She operated the Anam Cara Writer's and Artist's Retreat in West Cork, Ireland, for over twenty years, hosting and supporting more than 1,000 writers and other creative artists.
+Before her editorial career, as a high school English teacher, she was one of two plaintiffs in a successful legal action over discrimination against female staff by her employer when she was pregnant in 1971, winning a declaration of unconstitutionality in a US Federal court.

 Life

 Early life

 Susan Larson was born to Clinton F. (1919-1994) and Naomi Larson (née Barlow) (1923-2010) of Provo, Utah, U.S.; her grandfather was the athlete Clinton Larson.
 Her father was an academic at Brigham Young University and a poet and playwright; he was the university's poet-in-residence for many years.
-She has one sister, Diane Larson Porter, a pianist, writer, and retired hospice nurse.
+She has a sister.
 The family were active Mormons, members of the Church of Jesus Christ of Latter-day Saints.

 Early career

 Virginia

 Larson studied at Brigham Young University (BYU), qualifying with a degree in English and Political Science, and with a Secondary Teaching Certificate.

-She started her teaching career, in Utah, in 1966, in December of which year she also married John Monroe Paxman, at the Salt Lake City Temple.
+She started her teaching career, in Utah, in December 1966; the same year, she married John Monroe Paxman, at the Salt Lake City Temple.
 The couple moved to Charlottesville, Virginia in 1969, after John Paxman became a student at the University of Virginia School of Law.
 She held teaching posts in local schools.
-After being denied a routine renewal of contract as an English teacher at Albemarle High School in summer 1971 due to a pregnancy with a due date in December, she, as the family's main breadwinner, had to find new work.
+After being denied a routine renewal of contract as an English teacher at Albemarle High School in the summer of 1971 due to a pregnancy with a due date in December, she, as the family's main breadwinner, had to find a new job.

 She took a job as an office manager of a research lab at the University of Virginia Medical School, working up to her last week of pregnancy and returning one month later.

 The Paxman-Gough constitutional case

-Paxman, who stated that she had been surprised by the restrictive Virginia maternity rules, as those in Utah had been more flexible, and shocked when the county school board upheld the initial decision, became one of two plaintiffs in a lawsuit challenging rules across Virginia around employment discrimination due to pregnancy, winning a declaration of the unconstitutionality of such rules in 1975, and damages to include lost pay, but, on appeal, concluded in 1980, losing recompense other than an entitlement to reinstatement and partial cover for legal fees.
-While originally certified as a class action potentially including all pregnant teachers in the state, it was later decertified, but after an early ruling in the case, in 1972 the discriminatory rules were dismantled statewide anyway.
+Paxman, who stated that she had been surprised by the restrictive Virginia maternity rules, as those in Utah had been more flexible, and shocked when the county school board upheld the initial decision, became one of two plaintiffs in a lawsuit challenging rules across Virginia around employment discrimination due to pregnancy.
+She won a declaration of the unconstitutionality of such rules in 1975, and damages to include lost pay, but, on appeal, concluded in 1980, losing recompense other than an entitlement to reinstatement and partial cover for legal fees.
+While originally certified as a class action potentially including all pregnant teachers in the state, it was later decertified, but after an early ruling in the case, in 1972, the discriminatory rules were dismantled statewide anyway.